EU slams 'war crimes' in Ukraine but new sanctions unlikely

 Associated Press

-BRUSSELS (AP) — European Union countries on Monday accused the Russian armed forces of committing war crimes in Ukraine, but appeared unlikely to impose new sanctions on Moscow despite a clamor across Europe for those responsible for attacks on civilians to be held to account.
+BRUSSELS (AP) — European Union countries on Monday accused Russia’s military of committing war crimes in Ukraine, but appeared unlikely to impose new sanctions on Moscow despite a clamor across Europe for those responsible for attacks on civilians to be held to account.

 The “courts will have to decide, but for me these are clearly war crimes,” Baerbock said.